 Teaching today looks much different than it did just a few years ago.
-Teachers, students, and parents alike may be accustomed to the idea of remote learning, but now there’s an indefinite back and forth between in-person and online education based on the rollercoaster of the pandemic and an increase in COVID-19 cases.
+Teachers, students, and parents alike may be accustomed to the idea of remote learning.
+Still, there’s an indefinite back and forth between in-person and online education based on the rollercoaster of the pandemic and an increase in COVID-19 cases.

-Educators and administrative staff require support at this time and will likely need assistance in the near future.
-Providing users with the tools they need to succeed in dynamic classroom management will not only keep them satisfied and provide peace of mind, but it will also help you nurture existing client relationships.
+Educators and administrative staff require support at this time and will likely need assistance shortly.
+Providing users with the tools they need to succeed in dynamic classroom management will not only keep them satisfied and provide peace of mind but also help you nurture existing client relationships.

 The current state of education

 It’s hard to remember what life was like before March 2020, specifically in the educational sector.
 Since the start of the pandemic, students went through the wringer of uncertainty that started with an extended spring break and ended with most students finishing the school year in a remote setting.

 Teachers are still learning how to cope with the spontaneous changes that could occur as the pandemic continues to force the world to ride a rollercoaster of unpredictability.
 Educators spent most of 2020 and spring 2021 getting used to virtual and hybrid learning situations, forcing them to consider this the “new normal.”
 Even with COVID-19 vaccines available to adults and children aged 12 and older, the teaching staff is not in a place to dismiss remote teaching, as stated by the U.S. Census Bureau.
 Most have used their summer break to prepare for the inevitable – creating a dynamic classroom environment and hoping to have a seamless transition into hybrid teaching.